Clean Heat Incentive Program

-Heat Pump Financial Assistance for Lower to Modest Income Juneau Homeowners
+Heat Pump Financial Assistance for Lower Income Homeowners

 Alaska Heat Smart’s Clean Heat Incentive Program (CHIP) is courtesy of Alaska’s Senator Lisa Murkowski.
-A $525,000 ‘congressionally-directed spending’ package, overseen by the U.S. Department of Energy, will fund up to 200 heat pump incentives.
-This homeowner assistance will enable lower to modest income family homeowners make the increasingly popular and money-saving switch from reliance on fossil fuel heating to local and super-efficient air source heat pump heating.
+A $525,000 ‘congressionally-directed spending’ package, overseen by the U.S. Department of Energy, will fund nearly 200 heat pump incentives.
+This homeowner assistance will enable lower income family homeowners make the increasingly popular and money-saving switch to local and super-efficient air source heat pump heating.

 Our Clean Heat Incentive Program will do the following for qualified homeowners: